Robust Multivariate Functional Control Chart: Introduction

-To deal with multivariate functional outliers, in this paper we propose a new framework, referred to as robust multivariate functional control chart (RoMFCC), for SPM of multivariate functional data that is robust to both functional casewise and cellwise outliers.
-The latter corresponds to a contamination model where outliers arise in each variable independently from the other functional variables.
-Specifically, to deal with functional cellwise outliers, the proposed framework considers an extension of the filtering approach proposed by \cite{agostinelli2015robust} to univariate functional data and an imputation method inspired by the robust imputation technique of \cite{branden2009robust}.
+In this paper, we propose a new framework, referred to as robust multivariate functional control chart (RoMFCC), for the SPM of multivariate functional data that is robust to both functional casewise and cellwise outliers.
+As detailed in Section \ref{sec_method}, to deal with the latter, the proposed framework considers an extension of the filtering approach proposed by \cite{agostinelli2015robust} for univariate functional data and an imputation method inspired by the robust imputation technique of \cite{branden2009robust}.
 Moreover, it also considers a robust multivariate functional principal component analysis (RoMFPCA) based on the ROBPCA method \citep{hubert2005robpca}, and a profile monitoring strategy built on the Hotelling's $T^2$ and the squared prediction error ($SPE$) control charts \citep{noorossana2011statistical,grasso2016using,centofanti2020functional,capezza2020control,capezza2021functional_qrei,capezza2022funchartspaper}.
-A Monte Carlo simulation study is performed to quantify the probability of signal (i.e., detecting an OC observation) of RoMFCC in identifying mean shifts in the functional variables in presence of both casewise and cellwise outliers.
-That is, the proposed RoMFCC is compared with other control charts already present in the literature.
-Finally, the practical applicability of the proposed control chart is illustrated on the motivating real-case study in the automotive manufacturing industry.
-In particular, the RoMFCC is shown to adequately identify a drift in the manufacturing process due to electrode wear.

-The article is structured as follows.
-Section \ref{sec_method} introduces the proposed RoMFCC framework.
-In Section \ref{sec_sim}, a simulation study is presented where RoMFCC is compared to other popular competing methods.
-The real-case study in the automotive industry is presented in Section \ref{sec_real}.
+A Monte Carlo simulation study is performed in Section \ref{sec_sim} to compare the RoMFCC with competing monitoring schemes that already appeared in the literature based on the ability in Phase II of detecting a process mean shift, where the Phase I sample is contaminated by casewise and cellwise outliers in different scenarios and severity levels.
+The practical applicability of the proposed control chart is illustrated in Section \ref{sec_real} by means of the motivating real-case study introduced above.
 Section \ref{sec_conclusions} concludes the article.
-Supplementary materials for this article are available online.
+Supplementary Materials are available online and contain details on data generation in the simulation study and additional simulation results.
 All computations and plots have been obtained using the programming language R \citep{r2021}.